dragmos/blog/readme.md

 1. ✅ Reset html body
 2.  ✅ Create sidebar and main components into body wrapper
-3.  ⬜ Import assets to assets folder
+3.  ⬜ Import assets to assets folder (in progress)

 ## Guide of tasks